The small business no-nonsense guide to GDPR

 Furthermore, the Event Log feature records any activity which has taken place in RealtimeCRM including who did it and when.
 This might be when a customer record is deleted.
 In this way you can keep an eye on your data processing activities and make sure you remain compliant and, if needed, prove compliance with the inbuilt data audit trail tools within RealtimeCRM.

-Secure by design and default
+Secure by design, secure by default

 The GDPR legislation requires you to implement technical and organisational measures to show that you have considered and integrated data protection into your processing activities.